elleoma/elleoma.github.io/posts/en/environment/report.md

 I found some interesting endpoints, like login, upload, storage, mailing.

-Using Wappalyzer extension in browser I can check that website uses PHP and Laravel.
+Trying to access `http://environment.htb/upload` or `http://environment.htb/mailing` reveals to us PHP (8.2.28) and Laravel (11.30.0) version as well as an error message that indicates we can send only POST requests to these endpoints

-Trying to access `http://environment.htb/upload` or `http://environment.htb/mailing` reveals to us PHP (8.2.28) and Laravel (11.30.0) version as well as an error message that indicates we can send only POST requests to these endpoints:
+That error page also reveals some internal backend codebase which means the application is running in **debug mode:**

 ![image](imgs/error-laravel.png)

-That error page also reveals some internal backend codebase which means the application is running in **debug mode**.
+Using Wappalyzer extension in browser I can confirm that website uses PHP and Laravel.

 ## Vulnerability Research & Exploitation